ashward/wijs/README.md

 * Make it work on < DOM Level 2 browsers (currently using importNode)
 * Currently all wijits are wrapped in a div - would be great if this wasn't so.
 * Remove dependency on mootools
+* Generally make it less sucky and more usable